The Terreta Spain guide for your investment in Spain in 2025

 • Alicante (+18.2%)

-On a regional scale, Madrid (+17.5%), the Canaries (+17%) and Murcia (+16.3%) show the strongest increases, while the Valencian Community (+16%) and the Balearic Islands (+15.3%) confirm their attractiveness to investors.
+At the regional level, Madrid (+17.5%), the Canary Islands (+17%), and Murcia (+16.3%) show the strongest increases, while the Valencian Community (+16%) and the Balearic Islands (+15.3%) confirm their attractiveness to investors.

-Spanish market trends
+Trends in the Spanish market

 Investment strategy: where and how to invest in 2025?

-Safe bet: metropolises
+Safe bets: the metropolises

 1. Barcelona